sebasvila/fif/content/posts/the-uniz-is-cutting-again/index.en.md

 slug: "the-uniz-is-cutting-again"
 coverImage: P1040696.JPG
 tags:
+  - machine.uniz-14
-- uniz hacksaw
+  - work.overhauling
 categories:
-- machine overhauling
-- uniz hacksaw
+  - machines and metalworking
 ---
 The overhauling of the UNIZ power hacksaw is finished and the saw is cutting steel again :smile:.
 In the next picture you can see the new electrical controls that are working really smoothly: